Here you find answers to the most common questions about SongQuarters:

 What if the person who is looking for songs does not accept unsolicited material?

-The Top 500 comprises the most successful artists of the last few years, based on the sales charts in the 25 largest music markets in the world.
+The Top 500 comprises the most successful artists of the last 2-3 years, based on the sales charts in the 25 largest music markets in the world (excluding Japan, Brazil and Mexico).

 The information regarding the artists' recording status comes directly from their A&Rs' or managers' office.